 And here’s another question: how are leprechauns similar to math and logic?
 Here’s one possibility: We do not need to believe in the existence of numbers or leprechauns to benefit from them.
 Perhaps letting them feature in our thoughts is enough to obtain their benefits.

 3. Philosophers do science; Scientists do philosophy

 Seriously.
 Some of my favorite philosophers do science.
 And their science leads to progress in philosophy.
 Likewise, some of my favorite scientists do philosophy.
 And their philosophy leads to progress in science.
 The fact that each field yields progress in the other field makes more sense if philosophy is continuous with science than it does if philosophy isn’t continuous with science.

 Obviously, not all philosophers do their own empirical work.
 But they might do philosophical work that improves or bears on science.
 And not all scientists do their own philosophy.
 But many scientists do research that answers age-old philosophical questions — e.g., about memory/learning, about reasoning, about perception, about attention, or about the nature of philosophy itself.
 Again, this is less surprising if philosophy is continuous with science than it is if philosophy isn’t so continuous.

 So, back to our opening question.
-Why does my Facebook page say that I am a scientist rather than a philosopher?
+Why does my Facebook page say that I am a scientist?
 Two reasons.

-First, I had to choose only one.
-And while I’ve done science, my PhD will be in philosophy, so perhaps my Facebook page should refer to me as a philosopher.
-Then again, you might be convinced that philosophy isn’t distinct from science.
+First, while my PhD will be in philosophy, much of what I do either is or is about science.
+So perhaps my Facebook page should refer to me as a philosopher and a scientist.
+Then again, these might not be clearly distinct.